ak28pujy/MW-CRG/README.md

 requirements.txt: Lists all the dependencies of the project.
 To install all the required packages, run: ```pip install -r requirements.txt```

+.env: Contains environment variables for API keys (OpenAI and Google) and last search settings.
+Additionally, it offers miscellaneous settings such as task concurrency and page load timeouts.
+Ensure to replace XXXXXX placeholders with actual values.

 [Geckodriver](https://github.com/mozilla/geckodriver): Version 0.33.0

 [ChromeDriver](https://chromedriver.chromium.org): Version 117.0.5938.88